Pantry Packs

 What are Pantry Packs?

-Packs are filled with two meals, two breakfasts, snacks and drinks – all of which can be prepared by young children.
+Packs are filled with two meals, two breakfasts, snacks and drink mix – all of which can be prepared by young children.

 Want to get involved?